OpenGeoVis/PVGeo/README.md

 All of the distributed filters in this repo will appear in the menu category `CSM Geophysics Filters`.
 As you develop your own, it may be useful to specify your own menu category as outlined in the hints of the ExtraXml in `plugins/example.py`

 ## Requesting Features and Reporting issues
 Please feel free to post features you would like to see from this repo in the Issues section as a feature request.
-IF you stumble across any bugs or crashes while using code distributed here, please report it in the Issues section.
+If you stumble across any bugs or crashes while using code distributed here, please report it in the Issues section.